 In 2020, HostGator started offering the domain name for free with every yearly hosting plan, which means when you sign up for 12 months or more billing cycle, the domain for your blog is free for the first year.
 Now, you may think that’s a great saving, but personally, what attracts the intention is not the price itself, you’ll need to pay for the privacy of the domain that cost $15 or so, but the best thing here is the automated DNS configuration to link the WordPress blog to the domain name and that save lots of time and effort for beginners.

-That’s why I recommend creating a new blog with a web host give you the domain for free as you don’t have to deal with complicated settings the first time.
+That’s why I recommend creating a new blog with a web host that gives you the domain for free as you don’t have to deal with complicated settings the first time.

 Does HostGator offer free SSL?